 5. Don’t Ditch the Dairy

-Low-fat dairy products (milk, yogurt) are high in calcium and vitamin D. The later is essential for you to absorb calcium and also boosts your immune system.
-Calcium with vitamin D were both found to increase bone strength which is great for osteoporosis and osteoarthritis.
+Low-fat dairy products (milk, yogurt) are high in calcium and vitamin D. The latter is essential for you to absorb calcium and also boosts your immune system.
+Calcium with vitamin D were both found to support bone strength which is great for osteoporosis and osteoarthritis.

 It can also help reduce gout attacks.
 Researchers have found that low-fat dairy products may increase excretion of uric acid in the urine.
 In an earlier study, people who consumed a serving or more of low-fat milk or yogurt a day had less uric acid in their blood than those who avoided dairy.